canonical/launchpad-manual/docs/user/explanation/translating-with-launchpad/translation-groups.rst

 to :ref:`export those translations <how-to-export-translations>` for use in your software.

-For Lunchpad translators, find out more: :ref:`launchpad-translators-group`.
+For Launchpad translators, find out more: :ref:`launchpad-translators-group`.